mirwasi/mirwasi.github.io/_posts/2016-07-29-on-system-and-network-performance.md

+---
+layout: post
+title: On system and network performance
+---

 I've been really interested in system's performance these days and my material for the next free slot of available time would be these:

 ### Brendan Gregg on various performance analysis tools

-I've used a little bit of [Statprofiler](https://github.com/mbarbon/devel-statprofiler) at my workplace to gauge the performance of some Perl code.
+I've used a little bit of [statprofiler](https://github.com/mbarbon/devel-statprofiler) at my workplace to gauge the performance of some Perl code.
 I liked those flame graphs, and digging a bit, I came across this amazing guy called [Brendan Gregg](www.brendangregg.com) from Netflix.
 He is a well known performance expert.

 A couple of highly recommended videos:

-{% youtube FJW8nGV4jxY %}

-{% youtube zrr2nUln9Kk %}
+<iframe width="560" height="420" src="http://www.youtube.com/embed/FJW8nGV4jxY"></iframe>

+<iframe width="560" height="420" src="http://www.youtube.com/embed/zrr2nUln9Kk"></iframe>

 ### High Performance Browser Networking